XIAOYixuan/XIAOYixuan.github.io/teaching/2024_current_topics_in_speech_tech/tts/index.md

 ## Transformer, FastSpeech

 - motivation, input, output
-- intro non-autoregress (NAR)
+- what is non-autoregress (NAR)

-FastSpeech: important designs
+- FastSpeech: important designs
     - length regulator to handle the alignment problem
-    - duration prediction: how to find ground truth labels
+    - duration prediction: how to find ground truth labels {% include sidenote.html id="note-duration-model-labels" note="monotonic alignment search on the encoder-decoder attention matrix, which is provided by another AR model" %}

-FastSpeech2: important design
+- FastSpeech2: important design

-- motivation, mode-collapse
+    - motivation, how to mitigate mode-collapse
-- variance adaptor {% include sidenote.html id="note-variance-adaptor" note="introduce each prosodic feature, ground truth labels, training objectives" %}
+    - variance adaptor {% include sidenote.html id="note-variance-adaptor" note="introduce each adpator's prosodic feature it focuses on, ground truth labels, training objectives" %}
         - duration predictor: no need to do stop-flag
         - pitch predictor
         - energy predictor
-- weakness
+- weakness: they are deterministic models, so lack of change

 ## Generative Models